globalART19/algoTrader/README.md

 This is not even close to complete yet, so don't try to use it.

 In progress:
-- Start building authorized client trading structure
-- Finish building algorithm
 - Repair "updateHist" function

 To Do:
+- Create algorithm that funcitons for new/incoming data.
+- Determine best way to reference new/current data pulls.
+  * Have incoming data draws push to the history db collection?
+- Start building authorized client trading structure
 - popHist store missing data points to update later
 - Fix CTRL-C not quitting all loops
 - Add proper threading threading.Event() calls